 |Year 5 ||– Complete remaining modules at LKYSPP (8 of 14 modules)

-Admissions to the Concurrent degree programme is highly competitive and selective.
-Students should note that while CIPE will provide support and advising on the application materials and statements, the decision of admission is made solely by the Lee Kuan Yew School of Public Policy.
-As MPP students are selected not only on the basis of academic and professional accomplishments, but also on their demonstrated commitment to the public interest, CDP applicants should also be able to show evidence of their leadership, teamwork skills, and public-spirited initiative.The application form will be available on the Student360 in October 2017.
+Admissions to the Concurrent degree programme is highly selective, and will be decided solely by the Lee Kuan Yew School of Public Policy.
+Yale-NUS faculty will provide advising on course selection and academic mapping.
+CIPE will provide support and advising on the application materials and statements.
+As MPP students are selected not only on the basis of academic and professional accomplishments, but also on their demonstrated commitment to the public interest, CDP applicants should also be able to show evidence of their leadership, teamwork skills, and public-spirited initiative.The application form will be available on this CIPE webpage typically by August each year.

-Shortlisted high-calibre candidates must undergo a rigorous admissions selection process, which includes the following requirements:
+Shortlisted high-calibre candidates must undergo an admissions selection process, which includes the following requirements:

 - Outstanding academic results with evidence of public interest either through internship or student projects

-- Interview session conducted with the Lee Kuan Yew School of Public Policy admissions team – interviews will be conducted either over the phone or in person, dependent on where the student is based at the time of the interview
+- An optional interview session conducted with the Lee Kuan Yew School of Public Policy admissions team – interviews will be conducted either over the phone or in person, dependent on where the student is based at the time of the interview

 - Comprehensive application essays that identify students’ interest in public policy, their intention behind applying for a Master’s in Public Policy, and why they are a fit for the accelerated nature of the program